Ways To Avoid Holiday Weight Gain

 o Stay away from so-called low calorie alternatives or substitutions.
 They are usually not as satisfying and that is just a waste of calories you could be enjoying.
 Have the real thing or nothing.

 o Eat something satisfying and healthy before going to any holiday parties.
-There will be lots of naughty snacks to resist sampling, snacking, and pigging out will diminish if you are hungry.
+There will be lots of naughty snacks to resist sampling and the pressure will diminish if you are not actually hungry.
 Feed yourself good and resist the bad.

 o Don’t over celebrate with alcohol.
 Alcohol has heavy calories and it also impairs the ability to resist holiday treats and the overindulgence in them.
 Factor drinks into your calorie intake for the day.
 One tasty holiday drink to particularly limit is eggnog.
 Eggnog has about 350 calories per cup full.
 Think about lower calorie drink choices.

-o Ask to take some treats home if someone is insisting that you try one of their world-famous hoobly-bobs or a dingly-floobs.
+o Ask to take some treats home if someone is insisting that you try one of their world-famous hoobly-gobs or a dingly-floobs.
 Have them at your leisure.
-Many dishes and treats can also be frozen and microwaved weeks later.
+Many dishes and treats can also be frozen and consumed weeks later.

 o If you can bring food to a party or you are the master of ceremonies try emphasizing healthy holiday treats like a fruit tray or veggie carousel.